SherineAwad/multiomicsGRN/devREADME.md

 3. **TSV reference files**: Lists of the generated BED and BigWig files for easy tracking.

 ---

+## Analogy

+Imagine each cell as a noisy sensor detecting “open windows” (accessible regions) in a city (the genome).
+Each sensor alone is unreliable, but if you **combine all sensors of the same type**, you get a clear map of which windows are open for that cell type.
+That combined map is your **pseudobulk**.

 # 2. Pseudobulk Export Step in pycisTopic